samanthatuhseng/ccel/README.md

 ## Change Log

+### 1.0.6
+- Update to block patterns and styling

 ### 1.0.5
 - Change all labels and slugs from 'learning objective' to 'learning outcome'
 - Added React related npm packages
+- Create Gutenberg blocks for each

 ### 1.0.4
 - Add composer package